 Dwarfism is a condition of short stature with an adult height of less than 4 feet 10 inches, as a result of a medical and/or genetic condition.
 There are over 200 types of dwarfism.

-As an organisation, LPNZ exists to support our members, through regional gatherings, annual conferences and sharing of information and experiences.
-Our members receive our Small Talk magazine, and have access to information and how people of short stature can be supported in New Zealand.
+As an organisation, LPNZ exists to support our members through regional gatherings, annual conferences and sharing of information and experiences.
+Our members connect with other members and have access to information and how people of short stature can be supported in New Zealand.

 LPNZ was formed in 1969 by two average-height mothers of children with dwarfism with the aim to provide a support group for individuals and families of similar needs.

 Any Little Person of any age, any member of the family of a Little Person, and any other person interested can join the Little People of New Zealand by paying the annual subscription.

 - Join us at our annual conference